Mandaadi: Production

-Development

 After the success of Viduthalai Part 2, in mid-January 2025, RS Infotainment confirmed its next project with Soori in the lead role, directed by Mathimaran Pugazhendhi, a former assistant director of Vetrimaaran who earlier directed Selfie (2022).
 On 18 April 2025, Soori officially revealed the title of his sixth film in the lead role to be a sea-based action drama titled Mandaadi, with Vetrimaaran as the creative producer of the film.
-Apart from Soori, the film stars Mahima Nambiar as the female lead alongside Sathyaraj, Achyuth Kumar, Sachana Namidass, and Ravindra Vijay in pivotal roles.
+Apart from Soori, the film stars Suhas and Mahima Nambiar in the lead role alongside Sathyaraj, Achyuth Kumar, Sachana Namidass, and Ravindra Vijay in pivotal roles.
+Suhas, a Telugu actor, made his Tamil film debut.
 The technical team consists of music composer G. V. Prakash Kumar, cinematographer S. R. Kathir, editor Pradeep E. Ragav and stunt choreographer Peter Hein.

-The title's term is used in Ramanathapuram and Thoothukudi, meaning a skilled expert who leads the fishing expedition.

-Film shooting is currently taking place in Thondi, with a set built to capture the lively boat competition In October, production was suspended after a boat used for filming capsized and equipment worth almost ₹1 crore was lost.
+Filming had begun by May 2025, and was described as progressing at a "rapid pace" by August.
+That October, production was suspended after a boat used for filming capsized and equipment worth almost ₹1 crore was lost.
+However, production eventually resumed, and wrapped in April 2026.

 Music

-The film has music and background composed by G. V. Prakash Kumar.
+The film has music and background score composed by G. V. Prakash Kumar.
+The audio rights were acquired by Mudway Records, a new label established by the production house with Divo as the digital partner.
+The first single titled "Mandaadi Mandaadi" was released on 18 July 2026.
+The second single "Usure Needhan Pulla" was released on 14 August 2026.
+The pre-release audio launch event was held on 28 August 2026 at Chennai Trade Centre, Chennai.
+The entire album consisting of 5 tracks was released on 28 August 2026.